Battle of Ansi: Assault on the Ansi fortress

 The Tang first attacked Ansi Fortress with several siege weapons including catapults and battering rams.
 However Goguryeo repelled the attacks and repaired the ramparts each time.
 As a result, Taizong was furious and Li Shiji asked permission to massacre all the men and women if the fortress was captured, which was granted.
-After Anshi people heard this, they defended the fortress more tenaciously, the Tang army's assaults were repelled several times.
+After the people of Ansi heard this, they defended the fortress more tenaciously; the Tang army's assaults were repelled several times.
 When the Ansi fortress attack came to a standstill, Tang was in a hurry so the Tang Army attacked the west side of the fortress as many as six or seven times per day.
 One night, hundreds of Goguryeo soldiers climbed out of the fortress and attempted to attack the Tang army.
 When Taizong heard about it, he called up soldiers to make an emergency joint attack which killed dozens of Goguryeo soldiers, and the rest fled back to the fortress.

-The Tang forces grew weary and considered the idea of bypassing Ansi fortress to attack other parts of Goguryeo, which was rejected due to threat Ansi posed to the advancing Tang forces.
+The Tang forces grew weary and considered the idea of bypassing the Ansi fortress to attack other parts of Goguryeo, which was rejected due to the threat Ansi posed to the advancing Tang forces.
 Under the leadership of Tang's prince Li Daozong, Tang forces attempted to build a rampart in the southeastern corner of the fortress, gradually approaching the wall.
 Meanwhile, the external wall was constantly razed by the garrison.
 Li Daozong was injured in the battle.
-The Tang used soldiers and unknown number of laborers (possibly war captives) to build the rampart and the top of the rampart was only a few feet away from the fortress.
+The Tang used soldiers and an unknown number of laborers (possibly war captives) to build the rampart and the top of the rampart came to only a few feet away from the fortress.
 It overlooked the city.
 Fu Fuai, one officer of the Tang Army, stationed his troops on the top of the rampart.
 However, Fu Fuai left the camp privately and the rampart suddenly fell, and the Goguryeo army occupied it.
 Taizong was very angry and put Fu Fuai to death.
-After that, Tang tried to regain the rampart for 3 days but failed.
-On the 3rd day, the Goguryeo army reinforcements arrived and Taizong had still not captured the Ansi Fortress.
-In addition, the weather was getting colder and food ran out, so the Tang unavoidably ordered retreat.
-Taizong's retreat was difficult and many of his soldiers died.
+After that, Tang tried to regain the rampart for three days but failed.
+On the third day, the Goguryeo army reinforcements arrived and Taizong had still not captured the Ansi Fortress.
+In addition, because the battle was fought in the Liaodong peninsula, winter approached as early as October.
+This made the situation even worse for the Tang forces as the weather got considerably colder and food ran out, so the Emperor Taizong unavoidably ordered retreat.
+Taizong's retreat was difficult and many of his soldiers died as they were hit by a snowstorm.
 Taizong himself tended to the injuries of his Turkic generals Qibi Heli and Ashina Simo, who were both wounded during the campaign against Goguryeo.